TrueCloudLab/frostfs-s3-gw/docs/aws_cli.md

 #### Download of a file

-To download a file from a bucket in the NeoFS Network, execute:
+To download a file from a bucket in the FrostFS Network, execute:
 ```
 $ aws s3api get-object --bucket  %BUCKET_NAME --key %OBJECT_KEY %OUTFILE
 ```